Giant isopod: Range and habitat

-Giant isopods are important scavengers in the deep-sea benthic environment.
 They are mainly found from the gloomy sublittoral zone at a depth of 170 m to the pitch darkness of the bathyal zone at 2140 m, where pressures are high and temperatures are very low.
 A few species from this genus have been reported from shallower depths, notably B. miyarei between 22 and 280 m, the poorly known B. decemspinosus between 70 and 80 m, and B. doederleini as shallow as 100 m.

 The depth record for any giant isopod is 2500 m for B. kensleyi, but this species also occurs as shallow as 300 m.
 Over 80% of B. giganteus are found at a depth between 365 and 730 m.
-In regions with both "giant" and "supergiant" species, the former mainly live on the continental slope, while the latter mainly live on the bathyal plain.
+In regions with both giant and supergiant species, the former mainly live on the continental slope, while the latter mainly live on the bathyal plain.
 Although Bathynomus have been recorded in water as warm as 20 C, they are primarily found in much colder places.
 For example, during a survey of the deep-sea fauna of Exuma Sound in the Bahamas, B. giganteus was found to be common in water between 3.25 and 13 C, but more abundant towards the lower temperature.

 In contrast, preliminary studies indicate that B. doederleinii stops feeding when the temperature falls below 3 C. This lower temperature limit may explain their absence from temperate and frigid regions where seas at the depth preferred by Bathynomus often are colder.
 They are thought to prefer a muddy or clay substrate and lead solitary lives.